UoA-CARES/autonomous_f1tenth/README.md

 **2. Start RL training:**

 The RL agent (e.g., CARES RL) will instantiate the environment using EnvironmentFactory and pass all RL/environment parameters via the config argument.
-Only car_name and track must be consistent with the launch file.

 ```
 cares-rl train cli f1tenth --task CarRace SAC